ypasquazzo/TVShowTagger/README.md

-# AutoShowRenamer
+# TVShowTagger

-AutoShowRenamer is a PyQT6 based application designed to automate the renaming of video files, specifically TV shows.
+TVShowTagger is a PyQT6 based application designed to automate the renaming of video files, specifically TV shows.
 It leverages information fetched from "www.epguides.com" and provides a seamless interface for users to match their local TV show episodes with official naming conventions.

 ![App Screenshot](resources/interface.png)